 The inexplicable occurrence with the strange woman or ghost had disturbed and worried me to the core of my unsettling perception.
 Was this a bodement of defunction?
 Fátima took care of me like a devoted servant, and I was forever grateful for her unrecompensable compassion.
 The truth was she and her husband João, were faithful servants whose descendants, had served diligently our family for decades.

-That night I remained in my bed, and a harrowing anxiety and delirium began to torment me with consistency.
+That night I had remained in my bed, and a harrowing anxiety and delirium began to torment me with consistency.
 I felt this burning fire that was engrossing me from within, and apparent death was quickly enthralling my active sentience.
 I did not fully understand what was occurring, and for that reason, I soon concluded the thought that I was dying of an odd illness that was overbearing.
 Was I dying truly and had not known that actuality?
 What rational diagnosis could be attributed to this madness?
 Was I succumbing to a delirium manifest in my mind so deviously and untamed?

 The day was cold and promptly the night became colder, with the passing hours.
 The fever that I was suffering had overcome my strength, with such celerity and capacity that drained me even more.
 Saliva began to come out of my mouth, as I tried to maintain my composure.
 The irrepressible thought of death had no eschewal, as I was feckless to stop the pyrexial malady that was halting my equilibrium.
 The opium was given to me, but it did not abate the rapid obsession of the madness-this I felt.
 I fell into a lymphatic state of syncope, as my breathing became more intense, and the throbbing of my heart I heard thumping, thumping, as I was steadily falling into a very lethargic stupor exacerbating a hallucinatory odyssey.
 A horrible episode of funest delusions blinded my vision then, leading me to a frantic perturbance.
 Within minutes I would hear a voice and see a caliginosity engulfing me.
 The voice of the gruesome wraith spoke to me, with such a placidity that would not allay my terrible sufferance.